Composite decking or wood decking?

 COMPOSITE DECKING OPTIONS

-Composite deck boards, which came on the scene in the early 1990’s, use recycled plastic.
-Capped composite decking (like Trex decking) is made of a mix of wood fibers and plastic.
-Trex recycles an incredible number of plastic bags into their popular decking.
+Capped composite decking (like Trex) is made of a mix of wood fibers and plastic.
+Trex recycles an incredible amount of plastic, mostly from Amazon pallet wrapping, into their popular decking.

 TrexⓇ Composite Decking